chalco777/arenicolus-tcs-mrbayes-ebsp/README.md

         -m MFP --merit BIC -T AUTO \
         -mset mrbayes

+# Another tested

+iqtree2 --prefix mtDNA \
+        -s mtDNA_concat.fasta \
+        -p mtDNA_partitions_codon.txt \
+        -m MFP --merit AIC -T AUTO \
+        -mset mrbayes

 ```
-* -m for ModelFinder and not tree inference
+* -m for ModelFinder and tree inference
 * BIC penalizes more extra params than AIC
 * mset mrbayes restricts models to those present in MrBayes

+The selected best model for each partition, together with the commands for Mr Bayes, were added at the end of mtDNA_concat.nex

 ## Script cleanup.py